aarneranta/deptreepy/README.md

   cat FILE.conllu | ./deptreepy.py 'change_trees PRUNE 2 | trees2conllu'

+To visualize dependency trees (as SVG images in an HTML document),

+  cat FILE.conllu | ./deptreepy.py 'visualize_conllu' >FILE-trees.html

-To visualize dependency trees, you can use the Haskell program utils/VisualizeUD.hs.
+You can use the Haskell program utils/VisualizeUD.hs, which also has an option to generate LaTeX code,
-It can be used directly on CoNLL-U input,

   cat FILE.conllu | runghc utils/VisualizeUD.hs (latex | svg)

-to produce either a LaTeX file or an HTML file with embedded SVG images.
-To pipe into this visualization from deptreepy, use the trees2conllu operation at the end of the pipe, for instance,

-  cat FILE.conllu |
-    ./deptreepy.py 'match_subtrees IS_NONPROJECTIVE | trees2conllu' |
-    runghc utils/VisualizeUD.hs svg

-The svg option is recommended for non-latin alphabets such as Chinese, unless you have suitable LaTeX packages available.
+SVG is recommended for non-latin alphabets such as Chinese, unless you have suitable LaTeX packages available.
 ```